-- low pay and doesn’t look like it will get better (offer performance bonuses? how can we improve profitability, or does the employee need to move to more affordable region?)
+- low pay and doesn’t look like it will get better (offer performance bonuses or raise pay? how can we improve profitability, or does the employee need to move to more affordable region?)

 - believe company isn’t competitive, is going in wrong direction or failing (what do they think the right direction is, or what is competitive enough?)

 - conflicts with other workers (what is the cause of the incompatibility, or is it frustration that’s taking them away from their normal behavior?)

 - stagnancy and bad work/life balance (get them to communicate their issues and negotiate some changes, encourage remote workers to get life balance and stay active and connected)

 - no professional growth (offer exposure to other work processes and employees, enroll in training courses)

 - dead end industry/company (employee may not see the real potential; communicate; discuss new business opportunities and challenge them to research and find better)

 “The strength of the team is each individual member.
 The strength of each member is the team.” – Phil Jackson — Positive Philosophy from the Bottom Up